ADHD Assessments in Edmonton for Children & Teens

 Academic impact

-Behaviour at home and school
+Behaviour patterns at home and at school

-ADHD and Executive Functioning
+ADHD and Executive Functioning: More Than Just Attention

-Organization
+Organization and planning

 Working memory